UltrosBot/Ultros/doc/plugins/urls.rst

 of a standard http or https URL, but other plugins (such as `URL-tools`_) may add special handling for specific sites.

+This plugin requires that the **Auth** plugin be loaded and available, and that a permissions manager be set up.

 Getting started
 ---------------